miquels/adventofcode2021/day-24/part-1/README.md

                      [14, 16, 18, 21, 24, 27, 28, 32, 36]
 ```

-Ofcourse there are short solutions for [0..0], [0..1] and [1..1].
+Ofcourse there are short solutions for `[0..0], [0..1] and [1..1]`.

-But this gets out of hand quickly, if you have ranges like 12000-23000.
+But this gets out of hand quickly, if you have ranges like `12000-23000`.

 I've tried to add a few shortcuts to sort of handle this, but it
 makes the calculations too imprecise to get the correct answer.

+Perhaps I'll get back to it one day, it is interesting...it works
+for some cases at least!